 - Joint Tactical Radio System (JTRS)

 - JTRS Handheld, Manpack and Small Form Fit (HMS)

-The MELP codec evolved from improvements and modifications to another code excited linear predictive (CELP) coder known as LPC-10.
-An improved version of the algorithm is available, the mixed-excitation linear predictive enhanced (MELP enhanced or MELPe) vocoder.
+The MELP vocoder evolved from improvements and modifications to another code excited linear predictive (CELP) coder known as LPC-10.
+An enhanced version of the MELP algorithm is available, the mixed-excitation linear predictive enhanced (MELP enhanced or MELPe) vocoder.

 The MELP voice compression algorithm specifies the 2400 bps mode of operation with an optional postfilter available for the decoder.
 The MELP frame size is 22.5 ms in duration with each frame containing 180 digital voice samples at a sampling rate of 8,000 kHz.
 Recommended analog requirements are for a nominal bandwidth ranging from 100 – 3800 Hz.
 Although the MELP encoder audio compression algorithm can operate with a limited low bandwidth signal, there is some degradation in performance.

 MELP encoding is robust in difficult acoustic environments with significant background noise and reverberation such as those frequently encountered in commercial and military communication systems.
 The MELP encoder speech compression algorithm is very efficient in its computational requirements.
 This translates into relatively low power consumption, an important consideration for portable systems.

 The MELP decoder uses extensive lookup tables and models of the human voice to extract and regenerate speech.
 The MELP algorithm is tuned to regenerate the English language and, as a result, speakers of non-Germanic languages generally rate MELP speech intelligibility more poorly than English speakers.